-25. Technology Use at School.
-The technology is allowed for educational purposes and only to enhance the classroom experience.
+- 25. Student Issued Technology Use at School The technology is allowed for educational purposes and only to enhance the classroom experience.
 Teachers will decide when it may be used and for what purpose(s).
-The technology may only be used to access files on computer or Internet sites which are relevant to the classroom curriculum.

-- The technology may not be used to cheat on assignments or tests or for non-instructional purposes (such as making personal phone calls and text/instant messaging) unless authorized by the teacher or administration. - The technology may not be used to record, transmit or post photographic images or video of a person, or persons on campus during school activities and/or hours unless authorized by the teacher or administration. - Student Personal Chromebooks.
-In order to support a more personalized approach to learning, beginning the 2019-2020 school year, Fayette County Schools is providing individual, one-to-one Dell Chromebooks computers to all of our students.
+The technology may only be used to access files on computer or Internet sites which are relevant to the classroom curriculum. - The technology may not be used to cheat on assignments or tests or for non-instructional purposes (such as making personal phone calls and text/instant messaging) unless authorized by the teacher or administration. - The technology may not be used to record, transmit or post photographic images or video of a person, or persons on campus during school activities and/or hours unless authorized by the teacher or administration. - Student Personal Chromebooks.
 Like a textbook, the device is a resource to support learning.
 Students with devices are required to follow the guidelines within this document, as well as all school, classroom, and School District policies and procedures regarding behavior and technology use.
 If parents do not sign and return the required forms, a District device will not be issued to the student.
 Students who are not assigned a personal device will have access to a school-owned device to be used only at school. - Chromebooks have an excellent battery life that can last for approximately 8 hours on one full charge.
 As a Google Apps for Education school district, our students have access to the full suite of Google tools, including Docs, Slides, Forms, Calendar, Classroom and Gmail.
-These tools will be used to enhance students' learning experiences.

-- Using the Chromebook at School.
+These tools will be used to enhance students' learning experiences. - Using the Chromebook at School.
 Students are expected to bring fully charged Chromebooks to school every morning.
 Students are also expected to bring their Chromebook to all classes unless a teacher advises them not to do so. - Care of Chromebooks at Home - Charge the Chromebook fully each night. - Store the Chromebook on a desk or table but never on the floor. - Protect the device from extreme heat / cold, food and drinks, small children, and pets. - Do not leave the Chromebook in a vehicle. - Theft of the device in school must be reported immediately to the administration.
 Theft of the device outside of school must be reported to the police and a copy of the written report must be provided to school administration. - Keep your Chromebook charged.
 One charger will be supplied for your Chromebook.